Sindak

 Sindak is a 1999 Philippine thriller film directed by Mario O'Hara.
 The film stars John Rendez (who produced the film under his real name), William Martinez and Gardo Versoza.

+Synopsis

+The story follows four men who work as security guards by night and indulge on sexual escapades by day while spending their weekends drinking gin after their monkey hunting expedition.
+During their trips, they encounter a man whom they suspected as a serial murderer and kills him.
+The man whom the group taught was dead comes back to haunt them one by one.